flexmonster/svelte-flexmonster/README.md

 ## Flexmonster Pivot Table & Charts

 Flexmonster Pivot Table & Charts is a powerful and fully customizable JavaScript component for web reporting.
 It is packed with all core features for data analysis and can easily become a part of your Svelte data visualization project.
-The tool supports popular frameworks like Svelte, React, Vue, Blazor, Angular, and [more](https://www.flexmonster.com/doc/available-tutorials-integration?r=wrap_svelte).
+The tool supports popular frameworks like React, Vue, Blazor, Angular, and [more](https://www.flexmonster.com/doc/available-tutorials-integration?r=wrap_svelte).
 Also, Flexmonster connects to any data source, including SQL and NoSQL databases, JSON and CSV files, OLAP cubes, and Elasticsearch.

 This package is a [Flexmonster Pivot](https://www.flexmonster.com?r=wrap_svelte) wrapper for [Svelte](https://svelte.dev/) applications.